Tableau vs Looker vs Power BI vs Google Data Studio vs BigQuery

 IMPORTANT: Please keep in mind that while these data visualization tools are great for building charts and graphs that tell your company story, it can still be a tedious challenge to gather your data from various sources and send it all to your visualization or BI tool.

-In the meantime, here is a comparison the differences between the leading platforms, Tableau vs Looker vs Power BI vs Google Data Studio vs BigQuery.
+In the meantime, here is a comparison the differences between the leading data aggregation platforms, Tableau vs Looker vs Power BI vs Google Data Studio vs BigQuery.

 What is Tableau?